mondkaefer/kubernetes_clamav_job/README.md

+> [!CAUTION]
+> This is a repo to explore a feature, not code ready to use anywhere.

 Launch a clamav scan as a job in kubernetes, both from python code outside of kubernetes and from python code from job/pod inside kubernetes

 ## Misc